minio/docs/source/reference/minio-mc/mc-share-upload.rst

         to the file to upload.

       - Replace the ``<NAME>`` string in the returned CURL command with the name of the object in the bucket.
-This may include prefixes.
+        This may include :term:`prefixes <prefix>`.

       You can use a shell script loop to recursively upload the contents of a filesystem directory to the S3-compatible service: